crozone/LinuxSerialPort/src/SerialPorts.LinuxSerialPort/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)]()

 A managed Linux Serial Port implementation targeting netstandard2.0.
-Works on systems that have a POSIX compatible /bin/stty binary.
+This implementation performs all serial port setup by calling the `/bin/stty` binary, rather than relying on any native interop directly.
+This means it should work on any system that has a POSIX compatible /bin/stty binary.

 ## About

-This SerialPort class is intended to offer similar functionality to the `System.IO.Ports.SerialPort` class provided by Microsoft in System.IO.Ports.
+This SerialPort class is intended to offer similar functionality to the `System.IO.Ports.SerialPort` class provided by Microsoft.
 However, although much of the interface is the same or similar, it is not intended to be a direct drop in replacement.

 Most basic functionality is covered, including the configuration of the BaudRate, DataBits, StopBits, Handshake, and Parity.